 Story note: we should probably assume Teresa was somehow converted into an antimatter being sometime after she lived on her planet, which must have been composed of solid matter for the Comet Empire to have conquered it.

 The movie never fully explains how Dessler survived his last encounter with Yamato.
-Sabella mentions that they revived him after discovering his body drifting through space and leaves it at that.
+Sabera mentions that they revived him after discovering his body drifting through space and leaves it at that.